Learning to Control Unknown Strongly Monotone Games

-Essentially, our algorithm is an iterative approach to solving the constrained optimization problem using Lagrange multipliers.
-We wish to solve the optimization problem with gradients given by $F(\xx)$ under the constraints $\xx\in\XX$ and $\bA\xx=\bellstar$.
-The agents cannot ensure that $\bA\xx_t=\bellstar$ is satisfied for all $t$ without communicating, and hence the manager uses an iterative approach instead.
-Similar approaches have been used in \cite{constrained_1, constrained_2} for different problems.

-Our players run stochastic gradient descent to optimize their rewards, and therefore are myopic and do not look to manipulate the manager using dynamic strategies.
-This behavior can be encountered with selfish players in a large-scale network or with cooperative players.
+Our players run SGD to optimize their rewards, and therefore are myopic and do not manipulate the manager using dynamic strategies.
+This behavior is expected from selfish players in a large-scale network or from cooperative players.

-In a selfish setting, players are likely to maximize their rewards using a widespread online learning algorithm such as gradient descent \cite{zinkevich2003online,mertikopoulos2016learning}.
-In particular, when the players do not know their reward functions, the small steps taken by SGD allow for gradual learning, as opposed to best-response dynamics that can have large jumps.
+Selfish players are likely to maximize their rewards using a common algorithm such as gradient ascent \cite{mertikopoulos2019learning}.
+In particular, when the players do not know their reward functions, small SGD steps allow for gradual learning, as opposed to best-response dynamics that can have large jumps.
 Nevertheless, our techniques can be applied to other distributed algorithms that are guaranteed to converge to NE.